topheman/react-app-ts-template/README.md

+# react-app-ts-template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), I enhanced it with a few features such as:

+- prettier
+- vscode settings
+- test/lint on precommit

+Checkout the git history if you want to add those features on your own project (or fork this one).

+I will add other features from my other projects like [topheman/npm-registry-browser](https://github.com/topheman/npm-registry-browser) in the next weeks and write better docs.

+---

 ## Available Scripts